 Solving the Celebrity Problem in C++

-To tackle the Celebrity Problem in C++, we will implement a solution employing a stack data structure.
-This stack will serve as our tool for keeping track of potential celebrity candidates as we navigate through the group of individuals.
+To address the Celebrity Problem in C++, we will resolve it by utilizing a stack data structure.
+This stack will function as our mechanism for monitoring and identifying possible celebrity candidates while traversing the group of individuals.

-Let's initiate the process by establishing the "knows(a, b)" function and creating the C++ implementation of the Celebrity Problem:
+Let's start by defining the "knows(a, b)" function and developing the C++ code for the Celebrity Problem:

 #include <iostream>